Popping, pain and pressure: How to protect your ears from airplane ear

-‘Cabin crew, be seated for take-off’.
+‘Cabin crew, take your seats for take-off’.

 And you’re ready to go.